EpicDream/shopelia/plugin/saturn/README.md

 TODO list
 ---------

-Add the possibility to click on an element to get images.
+Add the possibility to click on an element to get other images.
 Add the possibility to handle multiple extractor at the same time on different tab.